lm2s/save-to-mendeley/README.md

 Extension ready to install: [Download](https://github.com/lm2s/save-to-mendeley/releases/download/1.0.0/Save-to-Mendeley.safariextz)

-The Mendeley logo presented in the extension belongs to Mendeley.
+**This extension is not officially supported by Mendeley Ltd. The Mendeley logo presented in the extension belongs to Mendeley Ltd, as does the bookmarklet script.**

+### Support
+luisnanuvem+savetomendeley@gmail.com OR @_lm2s